TheAlphaSchoolSystemPTYLTD/accounts-payable-integration/setGLCredit.md

 **setGLCredit**
 ----
-	Returns "Success" and document number "vouch_code" if the invoice successfully created, or a structure of invalid validations "__invalid" if the invoice is unsuccessfully created.
+	Returns "Success" if the crdit successfully created, or a structure of invalid validations "__invalid" if the credit is unsuccessfully created.

 * **Version:**